dev-habibKhan/To-do-APP-in-React/README.md

-# React + Vite
+# Todo App

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This app is useful in adding & deleting Your Daily Tasks.

 Currently, two official plugins are available: